 Wrongful Termination and Public Policy Violations

-There are certain instances in which your employer is prohibited from firing you if you take time off work.
+Your employer cannot fire you for taking time off of work in specific circumstances.
+In fact, there are certain instances in which your employer is prohibited from firing you if you request time off.
 These include:

 - Exercising your FMLA rights